Pamela Marrone: Early life and education

 Marrone grow up in southern Connecticut.
 She received her bachelor of science in Entomology with honors and distinction from Cornell University in 1978 and a doctor of philosophy in Entomology with specialization from North Carolina State University 1983.
 She led the insect biology and control groups in Monsanto from 1983 to 1990 and was recruited by Novo Nordisk to start a biopesticide subsidiary.

 Career

 Entotech, Inc

 Marrone served as president and business unit head for Entotech, a Novo Nordisk subsidiary from 1990 to 1995 before it was sold to Abbott.

 AgraQuest, Inc

 Marrone founded AgraQuest in 1995.
 She served as CEO, chairman and President until 2006 when it was acquired by Bayer Crop Science for $425 million plus milestone payment.

 Marrone Bio Innovations, Inc

 Marrone founded Marrone Bio Innovations (NASDAQ: MBII), a pest management and plant health company in 2006.
-It went public on NASDAQ in 2013.
+The company went public on NASDAQ in 2013.
 She stepped down as CEO in 2022.